samizdatco/ds-2020/weekly_assignment_01.md

 3. Study the HTML structure and tags and begin to think about how you might parse these files to extract relevant data for these AA meetings.

-4. Update your GitHub repository with the relevant files: your `js` file and ten `txt` files, plus a `md` file with your documentation.
-In Canvas, submit the URL of the specific location of this work within your `data-structures` GitHub repository.
+4. Update your GitHub repository with the relevant files: your `js` file, the `data` directory with its ten `txt` files, plus a `README.md` file with your documentation.
+Place all of these in a subdirectory called `week_01`.
+In Canvas, [submit the URL](https://canvas.newschool.edu/courses/1525010/assignments/8317111) of the specific location of this work within your `data-structures` GitHub repository.

 ## Starter code